 Every member of the congregation is a part of a parish unit served by a specific Deacon.
-The Deacon contacts your regularly throughout the year to promote a spirit of belonging and respond to individual needs as well as to be reminded of and invited to church activities.
+The Deacon contacts members regularly throughout the year to promote a spirit of belonging and respond to individual needs as well as to be reminded of and invited to church activities.

 You are not alone.
 A team of prayer warriors is available to raise you up in prayer.
 There are a number of ways to request prayer support.

 - Submit a prayer request to .
 These prayer requests are only sent to the Prayer Team.
 Team members will add your request to their daily prayers.

 - Attach a prayer request to the net on the wall in the sanctuary.

 - Submit a concern during the worship service to be lifted up during Prayers of the People.

 PRAYER SHAWL TEAM

 An open group meets once a month on the first Wednesday of the month to knit and crochet prayer shawls and pocket prayer shawls for members and friends of EPC.
 The knitters have completed and given more than 425 shawls to people who, for a variety of reasons, needed to feel the presence of God in their lives.
 Some have described prayer shawls a hug from God.
 And three lap robes.

 Along with the prayer shawls and pocket prayer shawls, members of the group have knitted hats, scarves and mittens for Erie House and other charities.